At a glance

 In Mexico, you’ll work Monday through Friday, for around six hours a day in the mornings and afternoons.
 You’ll have weekends free for yourself.

-Wondering what your first week would look like?
+Wondering what a typical week would look like?
 It could go a little like this:

 Wednesday: Attend a morning workshop to learn how to identify birds living in coastal areas, and do field practice in the afternoon.